jsieving/SoftSysMarauders/reports/report.md

 ![](https://github.com/jsieving/SoftSysMarauders/blob/master/screencap_map.png)

 To visualize our Marauder’s Map, we decided to implement our own UI, in order to learn more about graphics in C. We looked into the C visualization frameworks OpenGL, Kore, SDL2, and CSFML, and settled on SDL2.
-We chose this development library because it is similar to pygame, a library that we are familiar with, it was simpler than OpenGL and Kore, and had the most documentation in C. The link to the tutorial we learned from can be found [here](https://www.parallelrealities.co.uk/tutorials/#ppp). <br>
+We chose this development library because it is similar to Pygame, a library that we are familiar with, it was simpler than OpenGL and Kore, and had the most documentation in C. The link to the tutorial we learned from can be found [here](https://www.parallelrealities.co.uk/tutorials/#ppp). <br>

 When creating the visualization framework, we followed a similar organization structure to the tutorials, and simplified it greatly to fit our needs and make it easier to read.
-We split the code into different files based on functionality, gave each its own header file to keep track of dependencies, and imported a “common.h” header file to all of them, to store the essential imports and header files.
-Two other essential header files were “defs.h”, which defined the global variables, and “structs.h”, which defined all the structs we created for our visualization program.
-The app is stored in one shared struct called “App”, and each player’s information is stored in an “Entity” struct, which are all stored in a linked list.
-The head of the linked list is stored in the “App” struct.
+We split the code into different files based on functionality, gave each its own header file to keep track of dependencies, and imported a `common.h` header file to all of them, to store the essential imports and header files.
+Two other essential header files were `defs.h`, which defined the global variables, and `structs.h`, which defined all the structs we created for our visualization program.
+The `app` is stored in one shared struct called `App`, and each player’s information is stored in an `Entity` struct, which are all stored in a linked list.
+The head of the linked list is stored in the `App` struct.
 This architecture allows us to update the shared entities and app from different code files, quickly find the functions we’re looking for, and isolate where visualization-related errors are coming from. <br>

 There is a lot of code supporting the visualization, so here is a list describing the most important files and their functionalities: